ostdotcom/website-docupony/platform/docs/wallet/features.md

 To remove a device as an owner, the user would need to go to a device management page and choose the device to revoke.
 Upon signing a confirmation the compromised device would cease to be an owner.

 ### Recovery using 12 words
-Writing down a 12-word recovery key is pretty much the best-known way to back up crypto-currency wallets.
+Writing down a 12-word recovery key is pretty much the best-known way to back up cryptocurrency wallets.
 The 12-word seed-phrase that is displayed by a device represents an additional device.
 Therefore, if a user writes down their seed phrase and confirms that they have secured it, from a smart-contract perspective, it is equivalent to having a second device with a key on it.

 As with the recovery from the additional device, the user should have written down their seed-phrase before losing their device.